Sommie2000/BWM-GLOBAL-SALES-ANALYSIS-2018-2025-/README.md

 5. Growth Metrics:
    * YoY Revenue Growth (+2%YoY)
    * YoY Units Growth (+2%YoY)
-6. Slicers: Year and Region are the slicers i used for filtering for further analysis

 DASHBOARD CHARTS

-- 💹 Top model that generated the highest revenue is X7-best selling BMW model (Revenue by Model)
+- 💹 Top model that generated the highest revenue is X7 (Revenue by Model)
-- 🚗 Top model that generated the highest unit sold is IX-best selling unit (Unit sold by Model)
+- 🚗 Top model that generated the highest unit sold is IX (Unit sold by Model)
-  > But here is what is surprising: IX Series model is the most sold unit yet X7 series generated the highest revenue ($286B)
-  > Which proves an important business lesson, high sales volume does not always mean high revenue
 - 🗺️ Top selling region is China (Revenue by Region)
 - 📊 Regional sales breakdown - Total Revenue by Model and by Region (This shows all models sold in each region and X7 model top in all the regions
 - BEV_Share vs Premium Share: This revealed an interesting strategic shift while premium share declined slightly by 2% (-2%YoY), overall revenue increased, supported by a strong 14% YoY growth in BEV_Share